 I did it and so can you!

-Without a doubt, this is also very applicable to writing.
-Be it narrative, descriptive, journalistic, or – like most of our own writers – content-related, it’s no secret that, the more you write, the better you become at it.
+Be it narrative, descriptive, journalistic, or – like most of our own writers – content-related.
+It’s no secret that, the more you write, the better you become at it.
 Writing regularly will help improve your research skills, increase your vocabulary, learn new strategies for reaching your audience, as well as help make your spelling and grammar more accurate.
 The more you write, the more you will learn to self-evaluate, spot errors while you are working, and quickly and efficiently correct your own work.
-Over time, you will find that your text flows more naturally, is concise and to the point and contains little to no unnecessary information (known to proofreaders as “fluff”).
+Over time, you will find that your text flows more naturally.
+You’ll find it’s concise and to the point and contains little to no unnecessary information (known to proofreaders as “fluff”).

 Congratulations – you are now a high-quality writer!